-- SEC. \\\\.
-Section 720.260 of the Code of Civil Procedure is amended to read: - 720.260. (a) If the creditor within the time allowed under subdivision (b) of Section 720.240 either files with the levying officer an undertaking that satisfies the requirements of this section and a statement that satisfies the requirements of Section 720.280 or makes a deposit with the levying officer of the amount claimed under Section 720.230: - (1) The levying officer shall execute the writ in the manner provided by law unless, in a case where the creditor has filed an undertaking, the secured party or lienholder files an undertaking to release the property pursuant to Chapter 6 (commencing with Section 720.610). - (2) After sale, payment, or delivery of the property pursuant to the writ, the property is free of all claims or liens of the secured party or lienholder for which the creditor has given the undertaking or made the deposit. - (b) Subject to Sections 720.770 and 996.010, unless the creditor elects to file an undertaking in a larger amount, the amount of the undertaking filed by the creditor under this section shall be in the amount of: - (1) If the action is pending or the judgment was entered in the superior court, seven thousand five hundred dollars (\$7,500), In a Chapter 5.1 civil matter, two thousand five hundred dollars (\$2,500), or twice the amount of the execution lien as of the date of levy or other enforcement lien as of the date it was created, whichever is the lesser amount. - (2) If the action is pending or the judgment was entered in a municipal or justice court, two thousand five hundred dollars (\$2,500), In a general civil matter, seven thousand five hundred dollars (\$7,500) or twice the amount of the execution lien as of the date of levy or other enforcement lien as of the date it was created, whichever is the lesser amount. - (c) An undertaking given by the creditor under this chapter shall: - (1) Be made in favor of the secured party or lienholder. - (2) Indemnify the secured party or lienholder against any loss, liability, damages, costs, and attorney's fees, incurred by reason of the enforcement proceedings. - (3) Be conditioned on a final judgment that the security interest or lien of the third person is entitled to priority over the creditor's lien. - (d) If the creditor is a public entity exempt from giving an undertaking, the public entity shall, in lieu of filing the undertaking, file with the levying officer a notice stating that the public entity opposes the claim of the third person.
-When so filed, the notice is deemed to satisfy the requirement of this section that an undertaking be filed.
+SEC. .
+Section 720.260 of the Code of Civil Procedure is amended to read:

+720.260. (a) If the creditor within the time allowed under subdivision (b) of Section 720.240 either files with the levying officer an undertaking that satisfies the requirements of this section and a statement that satisfies the requirements of Section 720.280 or makes a deposit with the levying officer of the amount claimed under Section 720.230:

+(1) The levying officer shall execute the writ in the manner provided by law unless, in a case where the creditor has filed an undertaking, the secured party or lienholder files an undertaking to release the property pursuant to Chapter 6 (commencing with Section 720.610).

+- (2) After sale, payment, or delivery of the property pursuant to the writ, the property is free of all claims or liens of the secured party or lienholder for which the creditor has given the undertaking or made the deposit. - (b) Subject to Sections 720.770 and 996.010, unless the creditor elects to file an undertaking in a larger amount, the amount of the undertaking filed by the creditor under this section shall be in the amount of: - (1) If the action is pending or the judgment was entered in the superior court, seven Except as provided in paragraph (2), seven thousand five hundred dollars (\$7,500), or twice the amount of the execution lien as of the date of levy or other enforcement lien as of the date it was created, whichever is the lesser amount. - (2) If the action is pending or the judgment was entered in a municipal or justice eourt, In a limited case, two thousand five hundred dollars (\$2,500), or twice the amount of the execution lien as of the date of levy or other enforcement lien as of the date it was created, whichever is the lesser amount. - (c) An undertaking given by the creditor under this chapter shall: - (1) Be made in favor of the secured party or lienholder.

-Comment.
-Section 720.260 is amended to reflect the elimination of the justice court, and the authority of the municipal and superior courts in each county to unify their operations in the superior court.
+- (2) Indemnify the secured party or lienholder against any loss, liability, damages, costs, and attorney's fees, incurred by reason of the enforcement proceedings. - (3) Be conditioned on a final judgment that the security interest or lien of the third person is entitled to priority over the creditor's lien. - (d) If the creditor is a public entity exempt from giving an undertaking, the public entity shall, in lieu of filing the undertaking, file with the levying officer a notice stating that the public entity opposes the claim of the third person.
+When so filed, the notice is deemed to satisfy the requirement of this section that an undertaking be filed. - Comment.
+Section 720.260 is amended to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
-VI, §§ 1, 5(b), (e), 10.
+VI, § 5(e).
+It is also amended to reflect elimination of the justice court.
+Cal.
+Const. art.
+VI, §§ 1, 5(b).
 Formerly, each county had one or more municipal courts and a superior court, and Section 720.260 required an undertaking of \$2,500 for an action in municipal court and \$7,500 for an action in superior court.
-A Chapter 5.1 civil matter is equivalent to a matter within the original jurisdiction of the municipal court and a general civil matter is equivalent to a matter within the original jurisdiction of the superior court under former law, so Section 720.160 as amended continues the effect of former law.
-See Section 85 (Chapter 5.1 civil matters and general civil matters) & Comment.
+A limited case is equivalent to a matter within the original jurisdiction of the municipal court under former law, so Section 720.160 as amended continues the effect of former law.
+See Section 85 (limited cases) & Comment.

 Code Civ.
 Proc. § 904.1 (amended).
-Taking appeal in general civil matter
+Taking appeal